return ✕︎

 Immersive shared reality (ISR) has thus far primarily been used in non-interpersonal medical settings, such as to de-risk medical training for health workers, much as flight simulators do for pilots.
 It is natural, however, to imagine the gamification of health-based ISR so as to incent the learning of complex cognitive, relational, and behavioural skills (such as self-care, self-insight, and self-management), as well as a suite of simulated interpersonal applications (see our Immersive Shared Reality chapter).
 Similar to the examples cited there, new horizons of simulated and non-simulated social interaction can be opened to those with disabilities that less immersive, lower-throughput, traditional assistive technologies cannot address.

-GFMs and data sharing to assist diagnosis and treatment
+GFMs and data sharing to assist in diagnosis and treatment

 Given the enormous amount of value currently 'left on the table' by the under-production of health, it is critical that ⿻ technologies increasingly be used to: